Who We Are

 |If we’ve let you down, tell us!

-We want everyone who uses Citizens Advice Ards and North Down to be happy with the service we provide.
+We want everyone who uses Community Advice Ards and North Down to be happy with the service we provide.
 That’s why, if we’ve let you down, we want to hear from you – no matter how big or small the issue is.
 Often, we’ll be able to put things right.
 Even when we can’t, knowing where we’ve gone wrong will help us do better in the future.
-We promise to deal with every complaint quickly, professionally and confidentially.Ask Citizens Advice Ards and North Down to resolve the problem
+We promise to deal with every complaint quickly, professionally and confidentially.Ask Community Advice Ards and North Down to resolve the problem

 It’s important for us to know what we’ve done wrong, so we can do our best to put it right.
 Don’t be afraid to speak to the Service Manager in your the Ards, Bangor or Holywood office.
 They will often be able to solve the problem straight away.
 If they can’t, or you’re still not happy, you can make a formal complaint.